-After years of not doing justice to the mighty Mytilus edulis by serving it with a run-of-the-mill white-wine broth, I found inspiration in Martin Ruiz Salvador, chef/owner of Fleur de Sel, in Lunenburg, Nova Scotia.–David Leite
+These curried steamed mussels made me realize that for years I’d not been doing justice to the mighty Mytilus edulis by serving it with a run-of-the-mill white-wine broth.
+I found inspiration for this from Martin Ruiz Salvador, chef and owner of Fleur de Sel, in Lunenburg, Nova Scotia.–David Leite

 Remember that little saying about how you’re not supposed to eat bivalves during months lacking an “r”—to whit, May, June, July, or August?
 It pretty much holds true if we’re talking about wild mussels, so stick to the rule.
 If your hankering is for farmed mussels, that’s another story.
 Modern mussel farms carefully monitor the water level for algae bloom, a toxin that proliferates during warmer months and which is responsible for the little ditty that’s disappointed many a mussel aficionado during summer.
 So go right ahead.
 Indulge.
 Anytime.